isc-projects/bind9/README.md

 Slackware, Alpine, FreeBSD, NetBSD, OpenBSD, macOS, Solaris, OpenIndiana, OmniOS CE, HP-UX, and OpenWRT.

-BIND 9 is also available for Windows Server 2012 R2 and higher.
-See `win32utils/build.txt` for details on building for Windows systems.

 To build on a Unix or Linux system, use:

 		$ autoreconf -fi (if you are building in the git repository)